Sturgis Charter Public School

 - must communicate directly with the coach when using their own vehicle.

 As with all facets of school life, student safety is one of our primary goals.
 For this reason each student participating in athletics requires the following actions to have been completed:

 - Physical Exam Form.
 This is valid for 13 months from the date of examination and must be turned in to the athletic office.

 - Opioid Misuse Prevention information for Student-Athlete and Parent.
-Parent and student must read all documents pertaining to opioid misue, accessible on the athletics webpage.
+Parents and students must read all documents pertaining to opioid misuse, accessible on the athletics webpage.

 - Every Athlete must complete the online base test for concussions (IMPACT)